rharbird/microbit-challenges/docs/source/tutorials/radio.rst

 Ideas for Projects with the Radio
 =================================
 * Send a message every time button ``A`` is pressed.
 * You will need a pair of micro:bits.
-Program one micro:bit to receive messages and print the message received using the ``print()`` method. eave this micro:bit plugged into your computer with a USB cable.
+Program one micro:bit to receive messages and print the message received using the ``print()`` method.
+Leave this micro:bit plugged into your computer with a USB cable.
 Program the other micro:bit to send accelerometer readings or the temperature readings in messages every second.
 Unplug this micro:bit and use a battery pack to power it.
 Congratulations! you have created a data logger!